Kong/docs.konghq.com/app/enterprise/1.5.x/studio/deploy-to-dev-portal.md

     > Note: The URL here is the **ADMIN** **API** url set by the `admin_api_uri` property.

-5. Enter the Workspace for the Developer Portal you want to upload the spec  to
+5. Enter the Workspace for the Developer Portal you want to upload the spec to.
-6. (Optional) If your Admin API uses RBAC, enter the Token for to access the Workspace.
+6. (Optional) If your Admin API uses RBAC, enter the token to access the Workspace.

     ![Connect to Kong](https://s3.amazonaws.com/helpscout.net/docs/assets/59e383122c7d3a40f0ed78e2/images/5ea7fa1a2c7d3a7e9aebbe7d/file-aY1ixNgXnh.png)